-On Thursday, October 6, 2016, you will work on one of six teams to address a client challenge.
-Once registration is closed you will be assigned to an agency and given more details about the day.
+On Friday, October 20, 2017, you will work on one of six teams to address a client challenge.
+About a week before the event you will be assigned (via the email address you provide on the application form) to an agency and given more details about the day.

 What agencies are participating?

-This year’s competition includes: Brunner, Chemistry, Garrison Hughes, Gatesman+Dave, MARC, and Red House.
+This year’s competition includes: Brunner, Chemistry, Garrison Hughes, Gatesman, MARC USA, and Smith Brothers Agency.

 Why do you need to participate?